Gidsss/project_v/README.md

 ## How to Run the Project

+1. run `flutter clean`
-1. run `flutter pub get`
+2. run `flutter pub get`
-2. run `dart fix --apply`
+3. run `dart fix --apply`
-3. open on android emulator or web
+4. open on android emulator or web